itcd/web-crawler/README.md

 conda install unidecode

 ### A potential problem on Windows
-Some people might encounter the following problem on Windows.
+If you encounter the following problem on Windows.
 ImportError: DLL load failed: The operating system cannot run %1.

 Reinstalling cryptography may solve the problem.